karla-descartes/test-tutorials/env_setup.rst

 ============
 **Beta** users are largely able to use whichever version of Python they wish, though the latest release of Python 2 or 3 are recommended (Python 2.7.14 and Python 3.6.5 respectively).

 **Alpha** access only supports Python 2 at this time, though we are working to support Python 3.
-Because Alpha access includes the ability to scale your processing on our virtual machines, having equivalent versions on your local machine is important.
-For this reason, having the latest version of Python 2, NumPy, and other standard python libraries is required to use the Alpha scalable compute service.
+Because Alpha access includes the ability to scale your processing on our virtual machines, having equivalent pacakge versions on your local machine is important.
+For this reason, the latest version of Python 2, NumPy, and other standard python libraries are required to use the Alpha scalable compute service.
 These include: Python 2.7.14, NumPy 1.14, and SciPy 1.0.

 ============
 Virtual Environments
 ============

-To manage the installation of the Descartes Labs platform and supporting Python libraries, we suggest using ``conda`` or ``virtualenv`` to create separate environments.
+To manage the installation of the Descartes Labs platform and supporting Python libraries, we suggest using ``conda`` or ``virtualenv`` to create separate environments for your projects.
 A virtual environment makes it possible to set up and maintain an isolated set of Python and module installations on the same computer.
 When activated, all modules installed are separate from the main Python installation, and added to an environment specific configuration.
 The problem being addressed is one of dependencies and version compatibility, as well as permissions.
 This allows for a lot less package management headaches.
 Whether you intend to use ``conda``, ``virtualenv``, or no environment manager, installing the Descartes Labs platform requires `PyPi <https://pip.pypa.io/en/stable/installing/>`_.

 ***************
 conda
 ***************
-Conda is an open source environment management system that runs on most common operating systems.
+``conda`` is an open source environment management system that runs on most common operating systems.
 It can be installed as a stand alone package manager, but is also part of the open source Anaconda project, which offers Anaconda Navigator and Cloud, a graphical interface for module installations and a hosted cloud account for storing environments and code.
-The recommended ways to install conda are either through Anaconda or Miniconda, where Miniconda is a much smaller piece of software with the bare essentials.
+The recommended ways to install ``conda`` are either through Anaconda or Miniconda, where Miniconda is a much smaller piece of software with the bare essentials.
 A third option is a separate installation through Python Package Index (PyPI).

 `miniconda <https://conda.io/miniconda.html>`_